dgomesdev/dgomesdev/README.md

 * After several years of professional experience in the field of international sales, I decided to leave my job as a business developer to become a mobile developer.

-* Beyond the business vision, I can speak several languages, work with multi-cultural teams and communicate with clients.
+* Beyond the business vision, I can easily adapt to international environments , work with multi-cultural teams and communicate with clients in several languages.

 * These skills, combined with the solid programming knowledge I have, are very useful to turn problems into solutions.